Pointing calibration of GroundBIRD telescope using Moon observation data: Conclusions

 \section{Conclusions}

 We calibrated the pointing of the GroundBIRD telescope based on Moon observation data.
+The angular response of the Moon was modeled with respect to the Moon phase as well as the beam of the telescope.
+We modeled the pointing shift due to the tilts of the elevation and azimuth axes as well as the collimation offsets and the encoder offsets.
+We obtained the optimized pointing model using them.
 The residuals of the calibrated pointing from the true pointing were less than $\ang{;1.6}$, whereas our requirement was $\ang{;4.7}$.
-The root mean squares were $\ang{;0.6}$ and $\ang{;0.5}$ for the elevation and azimuth, respectively.
-Consequently, we successfully achieved an uncertainty of $\ang{;3.3}$ including all systematic uncertainties, which is lower than our requirement.
+The root mean squares were $\ang{;0.6}$ and $\ang{;0.5}$ for the elevation and azimuth, respectively.Consequently, we successfully achieved an uncertainty of $\ang{;3.3}$ including all systematic uncertainties, which is lower than our requirement.
 For the CMB telescope, this was the first attempt at using pointing calibration with the Moon for a beam width of $\ang{;36}$ against the Moon’s angular size of $\ang{;30}$.
 Thus, we realized sufficient pointing precision.

+We can frequently observe the Moon at high elevations.
+The orbital period of the Moon (monthly) is much shorter than that of planets ($\sim$ 10 years).
+In addition, the observation of the Moon with the high signal-to-noise ratio allows us to perform the unbinned likelihood fit to extract the center position of the Moon.
+It introduces the advantage to reduce the effect of atmospheric fluctuation.
+In addition, we avoid a degradation of an angular resolution of detector response due to the binning of the data for the astronomical point sources.
+We discussed the systematic uncertainties related to the Moon.
+The non-uniformity of the Moon’s brightness was assumed the most conservative case.
+Nevertheless, it was one order of magnitude lower than the beam width.
+In conclusion, the established method in this study is applicable to other CMB telescopes whose beam width is sub-degrees.